Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-Khitchdee is developing a land-vehicle CAD tool based on a hexaginal grid.
+Khitchdee is developing a CAD tool based on a hexaginal grid.
-This tool will be used for the design of bicycles, cars and motorcycles.
 This Modal-GUIs toolkit is an internal toolkit to facilitate our CAD tool dev.
-We are using it to develop Hex-map, a toolkit for designing Modal apps on a hex grid.
+We are using it to develop Hex-map, a toolkit for designing Modal apps on a hex-grid.
-Our Land-vehicle CAD tool will be developed using Hex-map.
+Our CAD tool will be developed using Hex-map.

 Modal GUIs have advantages over WIMP GUIs in certain app design contexts.
-We have posted this toolkit as an open source Github repo
+We have posted the Modal-GUIs toolkit as an open source Github repo
 for the benefit of app developers at large.
 It gives them a viable alternative to WIMP
 and facilitates the development of keyboard-only apps.
+This toolkit target's a solo-developer dev scenario.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-11-2022)
 A Modal GUI is a sequence of interactive screens called "modes of operation".
 Each mode of operation paints to the entire screen
 and has exclusive control over user-input while it is loaded.
-A mode can be primary which writes to the full-screen
+A primary mode writes to the full-screen
-or pop-up which is loaded by, and pops up in front of, a primary mode.
+while a pop-up is loaded by, and pops up in front of, a primary mode.
 A mode is time-sliced into a set a "user intent" units,
 A user intent is the user's expression of intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the action intended by the user.
 User intent handling is what happens within a mode of operation.

-The primary mode corresponds to the user's primary activity.
-Within this primary interaction context, transient modes may pop-up and then go away.
 High-intensity user intents that are frequently used and require immediacy
 are direct-mapped to keystroke-sequences, improving GUI efficiency.
 Less frequently used intents are indirect-mapped to pop-up modes.